8 Best Pho Restaurants in Ho Chi Minh City

 © Pho Thin Ha Noi

-Pho Thin Ha Noi is one of the famous Pho Restaurants in Hanoi, and it opens in Saigon with the same flavour of the North style.
-The noodle of the shop is not too big to eat and is served with very soft beef.
-Most people coming to this restaurant want to taste rare-beef noodle soup (Phở tái lăn) – a typical and prominent type of Pho Thin.
+Pho Thin Ha Noi is one of the famous Pho Restaurants in Hanoi, and it has opened in Saigon with the same flavor of the North-style Pho.
+The noodles in the shop are not too big to eat and are served with very soft beef.
+Most people visiting this restaurant want to try the rare beef noodle soup (Phở tái lăn) – a typical and prominent type of Pho Thin.

-A bowl of Pho Thin does not contain too many spices, but it does not lose its strong flavour.
-The owner of the restaurant has taken care of the seasonings to the noodles, so the Pho bowl looks more delicious and attractive than many other noodle shops.
-To create the right Hanoi Pho, the chef has to cook cow bones from 8 to 10 hours to be able to create the most perfect and richest broth.
+A bowl of Pho Thin does not contain too many spices, yet it retains its intense flavor.
+The owner of the restaurant has carefully selected the seasonings for the noodles, making the Pho bowl look more delicious and attractive than those of many other noodle shops.
+To create the perfect Hanoi Pho, the chef must cook cow bones for 8 to 10 hours to achieve the most decadent and flavorful broth.

 • Address: 62 – 64 Tran Luu Street, District 2, HCMC